 This would also tighten screws on Corruption and Black Money which is being circulated in the Real Estate Market as property transactions are at times used to park and generate black money.

-However, Chidambaram specifically mentioned in his Budget speech that sale of Agricultural Land would be exempted from levy of TDS.
+However, Chidambaram specifically mentioned in his Budget speech that sale of Agricultural Land would be exempted from applicability of TDS.

 Although the Finance Minister has introduced TDS on Property @ 1%, the corresponding provisions of Section 54 have not been amended.
 This would lead to anomaly wherein tax may be required to be deducted even in cases where the capital gains are exempted under section 54.